-For public authorities it is important to remember that they are bound by complex legislation.
+For public authorities it is important to remember that the use of UAV’s are bound by complex legislation.
 The use of UAVs for investigatory work is almost certainly going to amount to directed surveillance (section 71 of the Regulation of Investigatory Powers Act 2000) and so necessary authorisation will be required.
 Where a UAV is used to monitor inaccessible areas, such as a dangerous building, its use should be limited to that specific function and recording should not occur when flying over other areas that may capture images of individuals.

 Most of the CAA’s enforcement efforts are focused on those who are not properly licensed from using UAVs for commercial purposes, There are specific restrictions on the use of UAVs in heavily populated or built-up areas, although it is still possible to apply to the CAA for permission to use these in such areas by preparing a safety case document for the flight.
 Other considerations include the use of UAVs and privacy laws that later on could provide grounds for legal challenges and actions.

 The CAA need to be assured of the competence of the person who will be flying the vehicle.
 It is likely that the ‘pilot’ will need to successfully complete an assessment process with one of the approved National Qualified Entities (NQE).
-The NQE is designed to develop an operations manual to submit to the CAA (Ref.6).
+The NQE is designed to develop an operations manual to submit to the CAA.